PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: PyNET-Q Q

 \subsubsection{Sub-pixel convolution}

-An inverted-pyramidal structure of PyNET requires multiple upsampling steps to transform features from lower levels to higher levels.
-PyNET \cite{pynet} upsamples the features with bilinear interpolation followed by a $3\times 3$ convolution, which causes a cumulative noise in the feature and loses information due to non-invertibility.
-On the other hand, deconvolution \cite{deconvolution}, another upsampling technique with fractional stride, has a checkerboard artifact that is more critical for \QxQ{} inputs.
-Motivated from the upsampling method in super-resolution \cite{ESPCN}, we replace the interpolation-based upsampling with sub-pixel convolution.
-Sub-pixel convolution inflates the channel using $3\times3\times4$ kernels and rearranges it, whereas deconvolution adds padding first, followed by a standard $3\times3$ convolution.
-Sub-pixel convolution is invertible and has fewer checkerboard artifacts \cite{checkerboardfree}.
+PyNET's inverted-pyramidal structure necessitates multiple upsampling steps to transform features from lower levels to higher levels.
+PyNET~\cite{pynet} upsamples features using bilinear interpolation followed by a $3\times3$ convolution, which results in cumulative noise in the feature and information loss due to non-invertibility.
+On the other hand, deconvolution~\cite{deconvolution}, another upsampling technique with fractional stride, exhibits a checkerboard artifact that is more critical for Q$\times$Q inputs.

+Motivated by the upsampling in super-resolution~\cite{ESPCN}, we replace interpolation-based upsampling with sub-pixel convolution.
+Sub-pixel convolution expands the channel by the square of the upscaling factor and rearranges it, while deconvolution adds padding first, followed by a standard convolution.
+Sub-pixel convolution is invertible and has fewer checkerboard artifacts~\cite{checkerboardfree}.
+By incorporating sub-pixel convolution, we address the issues related to interpolation-based upsampling methods and improve the overall performance of the model for Q$\times$Q input.